The Importance Of Water Parameters/Water Quality

 Nitrate, Nitrite, Ammonia, PH, Dissolved Oxygen ,Carbonate and water hardness

-Oxygen dissolves naturally in water, though the amount held varies with temperature the warmer the water the less it contains, which makes the possibility of low oxygen levels a potential summer issue typical when your koi need more rather than less.
-A good fountain, waterfall or cascade arrangement or a simple air pump with an air stone should help ensure that sufficient is added to meet their needs, but do remember that although plants contribute lots of oxygen to the water during daylight, they also use it at night time.
-If the pond is heavy planted or green with algae together would drain of fish and plants may deplete oxygen levels as dawn approaches especially if the previous day warmed up the pond water.
+Oxygen dissolves naturally in water all though the amount held varies with temperature the warmer the water the less it contains, which makes the possibility of low oxygen levels in the summer a potential issue. when your koi need more rather than less.
+A good fountain, waterfall or cascade arrangement or a simple air pump with an air stone should help ensure that sufficient oxygen is added to meet their needs, but it is worth remembering that although plants contribute lots of oxygen to the water during daylight, they also use it at night time.
+If the pond is heavy planted or green with algae this would drain the fish and the plants of oxygen levels as dawn approaches especially if the previous day warmed up the pond water.

 Ideal Water Parameters For Healthy And Happy Koi Should Feature: